dnakamuraz/prepDyn/README.md

 ### Example 3: Appending new sequences to a profile alignment

  MAFFT is unable to align sequences if pound signs or question marks are present.
-This is a problem when we try to align new sequences to a prevously preprocessed alignment.
+This is a problem when we try to align new sequences to a prevously preprocessed alignment for dynamic homology.
 To avoid manual alignment by eye, addSeq.py allows aligning new sequences to profile alignments.
 Gaps, missing data, and pound signs are not modified for the sequences present in the profile alignment--they are only inserted in the new sequences.

 A simple example: